joshbm-git/Beer-Collection/readme.txt

 - I made pages for must haves (List of bottles, Detail view, Possibility of adding) and a nice to have component (Search function).
 - I chose a dark brown theme which matches a dark beer.
 I chose a dark color to show a bit of class.
 - I added a border to the beers so it was easier to seperate them visually.
+- I only chose to add the image and the name of the beer for minimal information on the front page, but adding more information on the detailed view page.
+- I added a light yellow background so the page wouldn't look bland.

 Improvements
 - Add external API.
 Show list of all beers when adding a new beer for easier add.